mirzaghaderi/rtpcr/README.md

 data <- res$combinedFoldChange
 data$gene <- factor(data$gene, levels = unique(data$gene))

-# Selecting only the first words in 'contrast' column.
+# Selecting only the first words in 'contrast' column to be used as the x-axis labels.
 data$contrast <- sub(" .*", "", data$contrast)

+# Converting the 'contrast' column as factor and fix the current level order
 data$contrast <- factor(data$contrast, levels = unique(data$contrast))

 p <- plotThreeFactor(
   data = data,
   x_col = "contrast",